 Labels are simple, right?
 Guess again.
-There are numerous factors to consider when having custom printed labels produced.
+There are numerous factors to consider when having custom printed labels produced with the right label material.
 But it starts with the most basic decision for a label: the face material.

-Here are six key considerations for choosing the best label material for your product:
+Here are five key considerations for choosing the best label material for your product:

 - Service temperatures